tottenjordan/vertex-forecas-repo/fastfresh-demo/wip/wip-datastream-instructions.md

 --location=us-central1
 ```

+Things to check
-> Validate that the state shows as `Running`.
-It may take a few seconds for the new state value to be reflected.
+* Validate that the state shows as `Running` (may take a few seconds for the new state value to be reflected)

-> Check the Datastream console to validate the progress of the ORDERS table backfill.
+* Check the Datastream console to validate the progress of the ORDERS table backfill

+Because this task is an initial load, Datastream reads from the `ORDERS` object
+* writes all records to the JSON files located in the Cloud Storage bucket that you specified during the stream creation
+* It will take about **~10 minutes for the backfill task to complete**

+## Analyze your data in BigQuery

+After a few minutes, your backfilled data replicates into BigQuery.
+Any new incoming data is streamed into your datasets in (near) real time.
+Each record is processed by the UDF logic that you defined as part of the Dataflow template

+The following two new tables in the datasets are created by the Dataflow job
+* `ORDERS`: This output table is a replica of the Oracle table and includes the transformations applied to the data as part of the Dataflow template
+* `ORDERS_log`: This staging table records all the changes from your Oracle source.
+The table is partitioned, and stores the updated record alongside some metadata change information, such as whether the change is an update, insert, or delete